Code-Institute-Submissions/Discover-Malta/README.md

 * Images of each can be seen.
 * Clicking on these images brings up a gallery view and the user can use buttons to go through them.
 * Clicking the "find out more" button shows the user information about the area.
-* The button increases in size when the hovered over by a mouse on deskptop.
+* The button increases in size when the hovered over by a mouse on desktop.

 #### Popular Attractions: